Optimal metric regularity in General Relativity follows from the RT-equations by elliptic regularity theory in $L^p$-spaces: The iteration scheme

 and, to obtain $\Gammati_{k+1}$, solve \beq \Delta \Gammati_{k+1} = \tilde{F}(\Gammati_k,J_k,A_{k+1}), \eeq where the boundary data for $\Gammati_{k+1}$ is free to be chosen.

 The implicit boundary condition (\ref{BDD2}) reduced to \eqref{iteration_eqn_y_bdd}, which is standard Dirichlet data at each step of the iteration.
-As in Proposition \ref{Thm_RT-eqnAgain}, one can show that the iterates so defined imply $Curl(J_{k+1})=~0$ for each $k\geq 0$, which we will prove in Lemma \ref{Lemma_curl} for the iterates of the rescaled RT-equations.
-We demonstrated here that one can define an iteration scheme for the RT-equations in terms of solutions of the Dirichlet problem for the linear Poisson equation.
+As in Proposition \ref{Thm_RT-eqnAgain}, the iterates so defined imply $Curl(J_{k+1})=~0$ for each $k\geq 0$, as proven below in Lemma \ref{Lemma_curl} for the iterates of the rescaled RT-equations.
+We defined here an iteration scheme for the RT-equations in terms of solutions of the Dirichlet problem for the linear Poisson equation and Cauchy-Riemann equations.